yuantailing/cgservice/README.md

 ### apache2

+1. Copy *apache2/conf/sites-available.sample/* to *apache2/conf/sites-available/* and edit then.
+1. Before certificates are issued, we should disable *001-cscg-le-ssl* and *002-oslab-le-ssl* provisionally.
 1. Build and run.
+1. When certificates have been issued, we can enable *001-cscg-le-ssl* and *002-oslab-le-ssl*, and rewrite HTTP to HTTPS (edit *apache2/conf/sites-available/*).

 ### vsftpd

-1. Copy *vsftpd/conf/vusers.txt.sample* to *vsftpd/conf/vusers.txt.sample* and edit it.
+1. Copy *vsftpd/conf/vusers.txt.sample* to *vsftpd/conf/vusers.txt* and edit it.
 1. Edit config files in *vsftpd/conf/vsftpd_user_conf/*.
 1. Build and run.